-- Review and approval of the 2020 Annual Compliance Report - Monitoring of the main risks to which the Group is exposed - Approval and follow-up of compliance targets for 2021. - Approval and follow-up of the 2021 Compliance Training Plan. - in 2021, and the new policies developed to prevent corruption and anti-competitive practices, which were submitted to the Board of Directors for approval. - the different countries in which it operates (organisations and subsidiaries) - action to be taken.
+- Review and approval of the 2020 Annual Compliance Report - Monitoring of the main risks to which the Group is exposed - Approval and follow-up of compliance targets for 2021. - Approval and follow-up of the 2021 Compliance Training Plan. - Review of the Elecnor Group's Code of Ethics and Conduct, as well as its Compliance Policy, which were revised and updated in 2021, and the new policies developed to prevent corruption and anti-competitive practices, which were submitted to the Board of Directors for approval. - Monitoring of the processes of adapting the Group's Compliance System to the special circumstances and requirements of the different countries in which it operates (organisations and subsidiaries) - Follow-up of complaints and/or concerns submitted through the Code of Ethics Channel, analysis of findings and decision on action to be taken.